Oven-Baked Whole-Grain Pilaf

 But honestly?
 It got a little old.

-So I started to add wild rice to the brown rice, Oven-Baked Brown Rice (updated).
+So I started to add wild rice to the brown rice, that became Oven-Baked Brown Rice (updated).
 Once again the rice was something entirely new.

 But honestly?
 After awhile, even that got a little old.